UN Secretary-General calls for investigation on Nigeria forced abortions report | Law-Order

 UN Secretary-General calls for investigation on Nigeria forced abortions report

 Reuters reported on Wednesday that the Nigerian Army has run a secret, systematic and illegal abortion programme in the country's northeast since at least 2013.
-Nigeria's defence chief said the military will not investigate the report because it was not true.
+The programme involved terminating at least 10,000 pregnancies among women and girls, many of whom had been kidnapped and raped by Islamist militants, according to dozens of witness accounts and documentation reviewed by Reuters.

 "The Secretary-General takes note with concern of the allegations of systemic and coerced abortions reportedly perpetrated by the Nigerian Army against women and girls who had already been victimized by Boko Haram," U.N. spokesperson Stephane Dujarric said in an email to Reuters.
 "The allegations deserve thorough investigation and the application of immediate remedial actions and accountability measures, if necessary."